Sport in Denmark: Basketball

 Denmark's national team had a few strong showings at senior and youth level.
 The Bakken Bears currently hold the attendance record for a single basketball game in Denmark.

 Boxing

 Denmark has many great boxers, including former Super Middleweight World Boxing Council World Champion and Super Middleweight World Boxing Association (WBA) World Champion, Mikkel Kessler.
 Former great boxers include Johnny Bredahl a former WBO and WBA champion and Brian Nielsen who fought Mike Tyson in 2001.
 The active boxer Ahmed Khaddour who was in the American reality TV show The Contender also comes from Denmark.
 Other boxers that have won titles at an international level are Patrick Nielsen and his brother Micki Nielsen.

-Cricket

-Cricket has a little presence in Denmark.
-But the Denmark national cricket team has been performing well in Europe.
-Cricket has been played in Denmark since the mid 19th century, brought there by the British.
-As well as the men's team, the Denmark national women's cricket team has also played international matches.

 Flag football

 The Danish flag football team, is one of the best Flag football teams in the world, having won a record 6 consecutive EFAF European Flag Football Championship and 2 bronze medals.
 They also won 4 silver medals at the IFAF Flag Football World Championship and 2 bronze medals.
 The women's team also had success, as they won the european championship in 2017 hosted in Denmark.